Robust Inference-Time Steering of Protein Diffusion Models via Embedding Optimization: Method

+This proposition shows that EmbedOpt acts as a local trust-region method: within a sufficiently small trust region, the gradient-ascent gain $\tfrac{\alpha_t}{2}\|g_{c_t}\|^2$ in \Cref{eq:gap-min-informal} dominates the deviation from coordinate and noise-level updates, yielding a non-decreasing surrogate reward.
+When $g_{c_t}=0$, both the first-order improvement and the trust-region condition vanish and EmbedOpt remains at a local optimum.

+\paragraph{Comparison to DPS.} DPS \citep{chung2022diffusion} steers generation using likelihood-gradient guidance on the noisy coordinate $x_t$ under a fixed diffusion prior $p(x_0\mid c)$ (full background in \Cref{app:subsec:dps-background}).
+To make a structural comparison, we rewrite per-step updates of both methods in a common form that reduces to a denoising step plus a reward-gradient term (derivation in \Cref{app:subsec:taylor})

-Comparing \Cref{eq:dps-update-main-text2} and \Cref{eq:embedopt-update-taylor}, while we observe a structural similarity that both methods leverage the \textit{denoising reward gradient} \(\nabla_{\hat x_0} R(\hat x_0)\) to guide diffusion sampling, a substantial geometric difference arises: in DPS, the reward gradient is pulled back to the noisy coordinate \(x_t\) through \(J_{x_t}^\top\), which couples the update direction to the local sensitivity of the denoiser with respect to $x_t$.
-In contrast, EmbedOpt introduces a preconditioning operator \(J_{c_t} J_{c_t}^\top\) on the denoising reward gradient, yielding an update that reflects the geometry induced by the embedding \(c_t\).
-As a result, the coordinate update remains within the span of the reward gradient, while its magnitude and anisotropy are modulated by the embedding geometry.
-This difference suggests a possible behavioral distinction: DPS may be sensitive to the conditioning of the noisy coordinate space, whereas EmbedOpt may exhibit more stable optimization dynamics and reduced sensitivity to the learning rate.
-In \Cref{sec:experiments}, we empirically observe these behaviors and leverage their differences to achieve practical efficiency gains with EmbedOpt.
+where $\hat x_0 \coloneqq \hat x_\theta(x_t, c_t, \sigma_t)$, and $J_{x_t}$ and $J_{c_t}$ denote the Jacobians of $\hat x_0$ with respect to $x_t$ and $c_t$, respectively.
+Both updates share the same \emph{denoising-reward gradient} $\nabla_{\hat x_0} R(\hat x_0)$, but transform it through different operators.
+DPS pulls this gradient back to the noisy-coordinate space via $J_{x_t}^\top$, coupling the update direction to the local sensitivity of the denoiser with respect to $x_t$.
+EmbedOpt instead applies a $J_{c_t} J_{c_t}^\top$ preconditioner: the coordinate update direction stays within the span of the reward gradient, while its magnitude and anisotropy are modulated by the embedding-space geometry.
+We show empirically in \Cref{sec:experiments} that this distinction translates to greater robustness of EmbedOpt.